How to Change Your Name in Florida

 Important things to remember:

-While you're at the DHSMV, ask about changing your name on your vehicle title and registration as well as your voter registration records—the office can help with both.
-For more information, visit the Florida DHSMV website.
+While you're at the FLHSMV, ask about changing your name on your vehicle title and registration as well as your voter registration records—the office can help with both.
+For more information, visit the Florida HSMV website.

 The state of Florida allows reporting of a name change online only for military members who are stationed out of state.
-If this applies to you, complete the Florida DHSMV Email Response Form and select the "Name Change" option on the form.
+If this applies to you, complete the FLHSMV Email Response Form and select the "Name Change" option on the form.
 You need your Florida driver's license or ID card number and email address.
-The Florida DHSMV responds to these requests within two business days.
+The FLHSMV responds to these requests within two business days.

 Miscellaneous Florida Name Change Tasks